How To Use Folic Acid For Hair Growth

 While there isn’t much research that suggests folic acid and biotin work together, they are often used together in vitamin B complex tablets.
 These vitamins are hair food that will boost the rate at which your hair grows.
 You will notice a visible improvement in hair quality within a couple of months of starting the supplements.

-However, it is vital that you consult a healthcare professional before you start taking any vitamin supplements.
+However, it is vital that you consult a healthcare professional before you start taking any multivitamin supplements.
 Eggs, nuts, whole grains, meat, and legumes are food sources that are rich in biotin (6).

 If you are skeptical about supplements, you can always turn to natural food sources of the vitamin.
 Not only will you be consuming healthier foods, but you will also be less likely to incur side effects that come with supplements.

 The best sources for folate are usually fruits and green leafy vegetables (7).
 These include citrus fruits, dried beans, and leafy green vegetables like spinach.
-Capsicum, French beans, broccoli, and chilies are also rich sources of folic acid (7).
+Capsicum, French beans, broccoli, and chilies are also richly found in these folic acid foods (7).
 Some other foods fortified with this essential nutrient include bread, cereals, rice, pasta, flours, and other multigrain products.
-Check out this article to see which foods contain folate.

 3. Folic Acid And Zinc For Hair Growth